Trade and Finance in the Global Economy

 The following achievement levels apply with regard to the course:

-1. You will be able to define and explain important (current) issues in the field of International Economics.
+1. You will be able to define and explain the main benefits and costs of international trade and production.

 Mode of instruction

 - Number of (2 hour) lectures: 6

 - Name(s) of lecturer(s): Dhr Dr. J.F. de Kort